 3. Follow the signup instructions for your site, as posted on the site list.
 Not all sites require advanced signups.

 4. Print and sign a Waiver of Liability (English) (Spanish) and turn it in to your Site Coordinator at the beginning of the event.
+If you cannot print the form, your site-coordinator will have one for you to sign when you arrive to the site.
 Anyone under 18 years of age is required to have parent/guardian consent.
 Minors who are dropped off at a cleanup site without a signed waiver will not be allowed to participate.

 1. Long Pants